-Except for their Tibeto-burman language, the karens share other Austroasiatic legacy of the Great Flood survivors.
-Their physical traits were also resemblant to the Khmer-mon stocks of southern Indochina.
+Except for their Tibeto-Burman language, the Karens share other Austroasiatic legacy of the Great Flood survivors.
+Their physical traits were also resemblant to the Khmer-Mon stocks of southern Indochina.
 Modern scholar however classified them as refugee from Burma to settle in their present mountain range at the border of Burma and Thailand.
 Our findings show that they were instead resident of the same mountain range since at least the Great Flood.
-Of semi-nomadic lifestyle, they were up to move around but their mountainous life-style would not allow them to leave their homeland into the plain to move from one mountain range to another, It was the recent geographical split between Burma and Thailand that made the Karens as migrants in their own country.
-Their Tibeto-burman tonge was on the other hand the same legacy of other mountainous tribes, received during the early expansion of the Mauryan empire.
+Of semi-nomadic lifestyle, they were up to move around but their mountainous life-style would not allow them to leave their homeland into the plain and move from one mountain range to another.
+It was the recent geographical split between Burma and Thailand that made the Karens as migrants in their own country.
+Their Tibeto-Burman tongue was on the other hand the same legacy of other mountainous tribes, received during the early expansion of the Mauryan Empire.

 - The Mon' s legacy

 During the Mongol incursion, Ramana-Desa was split into three factions.
 As Pagan still retained its name of Burma, northern Burmese states were drawn to be part of the new nation of Myanma.
 By the formation, the people of Sudhammavati of Buddhist Background retained the Rammana or Mon identity by themselves and became minority of the new nation.
 After the Mongol's era, the Mons of Hamsavati was the most active in the reunification of the Burmese states by warding off Chinese controls of both the Yuan and the Ming dynasties.
 During the next era, the Mons of Hamsavati ruled the whole Burma until the colonial era.